MitchTODO/Crypta/README.md

 2. Install Podfile

-   With the same terminal cd into Crypta2.0 and install
+   With the same terminal cd into Crypta2.0

-       cd Crypta/Crypta2.0
+       cd Crypta2.0

+  Install pods

        pod install